 How to Apply: Clinical Faculty and Associates at Colleges of Veterinary Medicine and Other Clinical Researchers

 To be respectful of a potential applicant’s time, the Foundation has a two-step application process.
-Step 1 consists of a 3-4 page description of the research idea, which includes:
+Step 1 consists of a 3-4 page proposal (initial letter) describing the research idea, which includes:

 - Protocol to be tested and research hypothesis (Title or 1-2 sentences);